Maluku Travel Information - Banda Islands

 By air

-Note that if their schedules suit you, Pelni ships still remain a more reliable (and scenic) way of reaching the Bandas.
+Pelni ships still remain the much more reliable (and scenic) way of reaching the Bandas.

 By sea

-As of early 2013, 2 Pelni ships are scheduled to stop at Bandaneira.
-The more reliable Tidar leaves Ambon every 2 weeks or so, usually returning ca 5 days later.
-So if depending on this ship, you stay either 4 days in the Bandas before returning to Ambon, or 2 weeks before continuing to the Keis.
-The less reliable and rather filthier Kelimutu runs this route only once every 4 weeks.
+As of 2016, 2 Pelni ships were scheduled to stop at Bandaneira.
+The more reliable Tidar leaves Ambon for Banda, then continues from Banda to Tual in the Kei Islands, every 2 weeks.
+The less reliable and rather filthier Leuser runs these routes, taking longer with extra stops, only once every 4 weeks.
 These routes may change any time - check the latest on www.pelni.co.id/

 There are also very occasional cargo boats from Seram, with no predictable schedules.